clayborg/llvm-project/lldb/docs/use/nvidiagpu-support.rst

 - `NVIDIAGPU_NVCC_PATH`: path to the NVCC compiler to use in tests.
 If the CUDA Toolkit is installed in a standard location, this variable will be deduced automatically.
+- `NVIDIAGPU_CUDBG_INJECTION_PATH`: path to the CUDA debugger injection library.
+Can also be set at runtime.
+See Environment variables section for more details.
+- `NVIDIAGPU_CUDA_VISIBLE_DEVICES`: controls which CUDA devices are visible to the application being debugged.
+Can also be set at runtime.
+See Environment variables section for more details.
+- `NVIDIAGPU_CUDA_DEVICE_ORDER`: controls the ordering of CUDA devices.
+Can also be set at runtime.
+See Environment variables section for more details.
+- `NVIDIAGPU_CUDA_LAUNCH_BLOCKING`: when set to "1", forces CUDA kernel launches to be synchronous.
+Can also be set at runtime.
+See Environment variables section for more details.

+Environment variables
+^^^^^^^^^^^^^^^^^^^^^

+The following environment variables can be set to control CUDA debugging behavior when lldb-server starts:

+- `CUDBG_INJECTION_PATH`: path to the CUDA debugger injection library.
+This specifies which debugger library should be injected into CUDA applications for debugging support.
+When set, this will be automatically applied when the NVIDIA GPU plugin initializes.

+- `CUDA_VISIBLE_DEVICES`: controls which CUDA devices are visible to the application being debugged.
+This can be used to restrict debugging to specific GPUs.
+For example, setting this to "0" will make only GPU 0 visible to the debugged application.

+- `CUDA_DEVICE_ORDER`: controls the ordering of CUDA devices.
+Common values are "FASTEST_FIRST" to prioritize faster devices, or "PCI_BUS_ID" to use PCI bus ordering.
+This affects which device gets which device ID.

+- `CUDA_LAUNCH_BLOCKING`: when set to "1", forces CUDA kernel launches to be synchronous, which can be helpful for debugging by making kernel execution more predictable and easier to trace.

+These environment variables can be set in the shell environment before starting lldb-server.

 Driver compatibility
 ^^^^^^^^^^^^^^^^^^^^